Baby Led Weaning Meal Plan (Toddler And Family Meal Ideas)

 Cheesy Carrot Bites are one of my boys’ favorite lunch items and I’ve been making large batches to store and freeze for easy reheating.
 Serve them with a dip or on their own for a fun bright orange lunch!

 Air frying has changed the meal prep game for me big time and there is always at least one meal I make with it each week.
-On Monday, salmon, green beans, and potatoes are on the menu and are all made in the air fryer.
+On Monday, air fryer salmon, green beans, and air fryer potatoes are on the menu and are all made in the air fryer.
 Click the links above to grab each recipe!

 The salmon cakes mentioned in the lunch recipes above are on the menu for Tuesday night.
 I try to make enough fish on Monday night so that I will have enough leftover to last for dinner and lunch the next 2 days.